Limited Liability Company: Advantages and Disadvantages + How To Form an LLC

 Easy to Form and Maintain

-It is relatively easy to form an LLC and maintaining the legal entity is not overly complicated or time-consuming.
+It is relatively easy to form an LLC and maintaining the business entity is not overly complicated or time-consuming.
 In contrast, corporations are subject to more stringent rules and regulations.

 In most states, all you need to do is file articles of organization with the secretary of state and pay a filing fee.
 LLCs are also less expensive to maintain than corporations, as they are not required to hold annual meetings or keep detailed corporate minutes.